chef/automate/components/docs-chef-io/content/automate/ha.md

 {{< note >}}

-The above depiction is a 5 node cluster, a Progress-supported deployment pattern.
+The above depiction is a 5-node cluster, a Progress-supported deployment pattern.
+However, please work with your Progress technical teams to determine the appropriate cluster configuration for optimum performance based on parameters like node count and data size.

 {{< /note >}}